SKaurGithub/data_402_NoSQL/mongoDB_exercises.md

 Write a query that finds the Luke Skywalker document:
 ```
+# Returning a specific document using 'find()' and passing through the known key-value pair, in order to locate the specific document

 db.characters.find({name: "Luke Skywalker"})
 ```

 Return the value of name and eye_colour only, from the "chewbacca" document:
 ```
+# Locating the document with the name 'Chewbacca' and returning the 'name' and the 'eye_color'.
+# The _id gets returned automatically - in order for it not to be returned, we need to specify this by adding'_id: 0'.

 db.characters.findOne({name: "Chewbacca"}, {name: 1, eye_color: 1, _id: 0})
 ```

 Find a way to check the species name of admiral ackbar, this is in an embedded document ("Species"):
 ```
+# Locating the document with the name 'Ackbar' and returning the 'species name' only.
+# As the species name is embedded, we need to use the dot notation to access it.
+# Make sure to wrap the key around quotes when using dot notation.

 db.characters.findOne({name: "Ackbar"}, {"species.name": 1, _id:0})
 ```